s. Provisions and Contingent liability Provisions General

 **The Excise/ GST Authorities have raised demands on account of non payment of excise duty on certain goods.
 The Company is contesting these demands, which are pending at various appellate levels.
 Based on the advice from independent experts and the development on the appeals, the management is confident that the demands raised by Excise/GST Authorities is not tenable and accordingly no provision has been considered in the financial statements.

-AThe Company is of the view that it will be able to fulfil its underlying export obligations amounting to INR 4,871.11 lacs for the year ended March 31, 2024.
-Accordingly, no adjustment is required in the financial statements
+A The Company is of the view that it will be able to fulfil its underlying export obligations amounting to INR 10,033.38 lacs for the year ended March 31,2025.
+Accordingly, no adjustment is required in the financial statements.

 f) On May 19, 2023, the Enforcement Directorate issued a notice in accordance with FEMA regulations, requesting specific information related to the Company's operations and financial transactions.
 The Company duly furnished the required information to the relevant authority on August 25, 2023, ensuring compliance with FEMA regulations.

 g) The Customs Authorities have issued a demand for antidumping duty regarding imports of seamless carbon steel pipes in earlier years.
-The notice requires payment of the necessary antidumping duty amounting to ' 72.43 lacs.
-Based on expert advice, the Company has made provision of ' 38.15 lacs for potential exposure, and the remaining demanded duty balance of ' 34.28 lacs is not payable as the goods were imported under an advance authorization.
+The notice requires payment of the necessary antidumping duty amounting to Rs 72.43 lacs.
+Based on expert advice, the Company has made provision of Rs 47.64 lacs for potential exposure, and the remaining demanded duty balance of Rs 24.79 lacs is not payable as the goods were imported under an advance authorization.

 C. Guarantees

 The Company has given corporate guarantee for loans taken by subsidiary companies, to the extent loan amount outstanding as on balance sheet date.
-The carrying amounts of the related financial guarantee contracts were ' 6,029.22 lacs at 31 March 2024 and ' 6,921.10 lacs at 31 March 2023 respectively.
+The carrying amounts of the related financial guarantee contracts were INR 5,220.12 lacs at 31 March 2025 and INR 6,029.22 lacs at 31 March 2024 respectively.

-On the basis of nature of businesses, the company has two reportable segments, as follows:
+On the basis of nature of businesses and information reviewed by Executive Management Committee, the Company has determined two reportable segments, as follows:

 - The piping segment which is mainly engaged in manufacturing of pre-fabricated engineering products, pipe fittings, piping systems.